 Student visas for the United Kingdom

-If you’re 16 or over and have been accepted into an academic program by a licensed student sponsor, you can apply for a student visa.
-You will also need enough money to support yourself and be fluent in English.
+If you’re 16 or over and have been accepted into an academic programme by a licensed student sponsor, you can apply for a student visa.
+You’ll need enough money to support yourself and must demonstrate English language proficiency.
 Parental consent is required if you’re under 18.

-The validity of student visas depends on the course.
-Degree-level courses typically allow for five years in the UK; below that, validity is up to two years.
+Student visa validity depends on the course length.
+Degree-level courses typically allow for five years in the UK; shorter courses allow up to two years.
+Recent policy changes have tightened compliance requirements for universities sponsoring international students.

 Family visas for the United Kingdom